scala/scala-collection-laws/README.md

 `Laws.scala` will create and compile `Instances.scala`, and will create a whole bunch of source in `generated-tests` and class files in `tests/generated/collection` (be warned).

-### A mini-walkthrough of detecting failed tests and verifying a bug
+### A mini-walkthrough of detecting failed tests and verifying a bug (non-sbt branch, historical)

 If we execute a freshly cloned copy: